JuliaLang/julia/doc/src/manual/code-loading.md

 end
 ```

-When a package with glue packages is added to an environment, the `gluedeps` and `gluepkgs` sections
+When a package with glue packages is added to an environment, the `weakdeps` and `gluepkgs` sections
 are stored in the manifest file in the section for that package.
 The dependency lookup rules for
-a package are the same as for its "parent" except that the listed glue dependencies are also
+a package are the same as for its "parent" except that the listed glue dependencies are also considered as
-part of its dependencies.
+dependencies.
 ### Package/Environment Preferences

 Preferences are dictionaries of metadata that influence package behavior within an environment.